qorg11/kill9/index.md

 This is a website made by qorg11.
 This is a "blog" about anything.
 It runs [werc](http://werc.cat-v.org) as its "cms"

-The theme is Yotsuba B
+The theme is "Dark Green"

 Anything that I've written in this website is under CC BY SA license.
 Images might or might not be under that license.